Fargodome

-Fargodome is the home field of the Bison football team, which competes in the National Collegiate Athletic Association (NCAA) at the Division I level in the Football Championship Subdivision (FCS).
+Gate City Bank Field at the Fargodome is the home field of the Bison football team, which competes in the National Collegiate Athletic Association (NCAA) at the Division I level in the Football Championship Subdivision (FCS).
 NDSU is a member of the Missouri Valley Football Conference, and prior to the 1993 season, the football venue was Dacotah Field, adjacent to the south.
 The stadium also hosts the university's commencement ceremonies as well as many large concerts, other sporting events, and trade shows.

 History

-The building was originally planned to be modeled on the Tacoma Dome and have an inflatable roof.
+The building was originally planned to be modeled on the Tacoma Dome but have an inflatable roof.
 However, as the design evolved, it was decided to have a fixed hard roof, although the dome name stuck.